jimrollenhagen/pywhatauto/README.md

 # Support

-If you are having troubles getting your bot to work just join `#whatbot` on the What.CD IRC network.
+If you are having troubles getting your bot to work just join `#whatbot` on the PTH IRC network.